 Moreover, it comes equipped with a 360 VaporFit retention system and minimal X-Static padding which allows the helmet to be suspended off your head, constantly evacuating hot hair.
 It fully integrates with your sunglasses, goggles, light and POV camera.
 You can’t get anything better than this.

 We have previously mentioned a few Bell helmets.
-No need to explain why at this stage.
-With a motocross DNA put into its built, features over brow ventilation.
+With a motocross DNA put into its built, this one features over brow ventilation.
 To make it simple, it ushers the cool air over the head via three ports on the brow.

 Moreover, it displays a specially designed bridge as well as removable magnetic cheek pads, which allows you to easily remove them in case of a crash.
 But that is the harshest of all options.